sbtries/crispy-octo-spoon/README.md

 * Launch console, interactive env to interact with model``` bin/rails console ``` !ctrl+ D to exit console!
 *
 # random notes:
+* ERB is a templating system that evaluates Ruby code embedded in a document.
 *
 # Edit as you go:
 * System dependencies: